 Results of molecular analysis must be interpreted in the context of the patient's clinical presentation and family history.

 Infants and Young Children (<2 years of age): 2-3 ml

 Children > 2 years of age to 10 years old: 3-5 ml

 Older Children & Adults: 5-10 ml

 Please submit copies of family pedigree information along with the sample.
 Contact the laboratory if further information is needed.
 Sequence analysis is required before deletion/duplication analysis by targeted CGH array.
-If sequencing is performed outside of Emory Genetics Laboratory, please submit a copy of the sequencing report with the test requisition.
+If sequencing is performed outside of EGL Genetics, please submit a copy of the sequencing report with the test requisition.

 - RECQL4 sequencing analysis is required before deletion/duplication analysis.

 Due to technical issues, sequence analysis for RECQL4 is temporarily not being offered at EGL.
 Deletion/duplication analysis is still available.
 Please check back at a later date for RECQL4 sequence analysis availability, or call the lab for more information.